Red Lion Hotels

 About the Company

 Red Lion Hotels Corporation is a hospitality and leisure company headquartered in Spokane, Washington.
 The company has forty-seven hotels throughout the United States and one in Victoria, British Columbia.
-In addition to the Red Lion brand hotels, the company also operates TicketsWest, a ticket distribution service for concerts, theater, sports, and family events.
+In addition to the Red Lion hotel brands, the company operates TicketsWest, a ticket distribution service for concerts, theater, sports, and family events.

 The Business Challenges

-In 2011, Red Lion began developing hyper-local web and mobile platforms for travelers.
-Within these platforms, each of the company’s hotels will populate its own online storefront with information unique to that area.
-Users will then be able to research and book travel destinations based on these regional perspectives.
+Red Lion began developing hyper-local web and mobile platforms for travelers.
+Each of the company’s hotels populates its online storefront with information unique to that location within these platforms.
+Users can then research and book travel destinations based on these regional perspectives.

-Red Lion had already started to build the new platforms using the Umbraco content management system, Windows, and SQL Server, but was undecided on a hosting environment.
-The company was dissatisfied with the cost and scalability of its existing co-location facility, so it brought in cloud computing solutions provider 2nd Watch to conduct an analytical evaluation of hosting options in relation to Red Lion’s technical and business goals.
+Red Lion had already started to build the new platforms using the Umbraco content management system, Windows, and SQL Server but was undecided on a hosting environment.
+The company was dissatisfied with the cost and scalability of its existing co-location facility, so it brought in cloud computing solutions provider 2nd Watch to conduct an analytical evaluation of hosting options concerning Red Lion’s technical and business goals.